Webpixelia/coupons-after-order/readme.txt

 8. "My coupons" on the account page

 == Changelog ==
+= 1.3.5 =
+* Added ability to set a future publication date for generated coupons ("Scheduled" status)
+* Improved translation
+* Fixed bug on calculation of coupons with VAT
+* Tested up with PHP 8.3
+* Tested up with WooCommerce 8.4

 = 1.3.4 =
 * Improved PHP and JS code
 * Fixed a bug where deleted coupons were not being removed from user metadata.